michaldoda/search-buddy/README.md

     <a target="_blank" href="https://www.npmjs.com/package/react-supervisor"><img src="https://flat.badgen.net/npm/license/react-supervisor" alt="react-supervisor license" /></a>
 </p>

-**search-buddy** is an open‑source javascript plugin.
+**search-buddy** is an open‑source ultra lightweight javascript plugin (* **<1kb**).
 It can help you create instant search and/or facilitate navigation between pages.
-It was written in pure JS without any dependencies, those make it ultra lightweight (* *~0.2kb after gzip*).
+It was written in pure JS without any dependencies, those make it ultra lightweight. * *~0.2kb after gzip*.

 It is especially useful in projects that are stuck in complex navigation structures (e.g. admin panel).
 It will surely make your users' everyday things more enjoyable.